bioimageit/bioimageit/README.md

 # Installation Guide

 `BioImageIT` is an integration of existing open-source data management and analysis software.
 The install can then be very different depending on the user need.
-We provide a pre-packaged version that corresponds to the main usage, and a documentation to manually install BioImageIT components.
+We provide a pre-packaged version that corresponds to the main usage, and a documentation to manually install `BioImageIT` components.

 ## Pre-packaged install

-- Windows 10: The installer available [here](https://github.com/bioimageit/bioimageit-install/blob/main/windows/BioimageIT_installer.exe) allows to install the latest version of BioImageIT.
+- Windows 10: The installer available [here](https://github.com/bioimageit/bioimageit-install/blob/main/windows/BioimageIT_installer.exe) allows to install the latest version of `BioImageIT`.
 Detailed instructions are shown in this [video](https://www.youtube.com/watch?v=917InvFkivA)

-- Mac OS: The installation script available [here](https://github.com/bioimageit/bioimageit-install/blob/main/mac/install.sh) allows to install the latest version of BioImageIT.
+- Mac OS: The installation script available [here](https://github.com/bioimageit/bioimageit-install/blob/main/mac/install.sh) allows to install the latest version of `BioImageIT`.
 Detailed instructions are shown in this [video](https://www.youtube.com/watch?v=pMD_pjPF3Y4)

-- Linux: The installation script available [here](https://github.com/bioimageit/bioimageit-install/blob/main/linux/install.sh) allows to install the latest version of BioImageIT.
+- Linux: The installation script available [here](https://github.com/bioimageit/bioimageit-install/blob/main/linux/install.sh) allows to install the latest version of `BioImageIT`.
 Detailed instructions are shown in this [video](https://www.youtube.com/watch?v=ohKKkMb54k4)

 ## Custom install

-All the instructions to install a custom version of the BioImageIT `API` are available with the `bioimageit_core` developers documentation: [https://bioimageit.github.io/bioimageit_core/install.html](https://bioimageit.github.io/bioimageit_core/install.html)
+All the instructions to install a custom version of the `BioImageIT API` are available with the `bioimageit_core` developers documentation: [https://bioimageit.github.io/bioimageit_core/install.html](https://bioimageit.github.io/bioimageit_core/install.html)

 # Demo